Gary Indiana

-Gary Indiana (b.
-1950 as Gary Hoisington in Derry, New Hampshire) is an American writer, actor, artist, and cultural critic.
+Gary Hoisington (July 16, 1950 – October 23, 2024), known as Gary Indiana, was an American writer, actor, artist, and cultural critic.
 He served as the art critic for the Village Voice weekly newspaper from 1985 to 1988.
-Indiana is best known for his classic American true-crime trilogy, Resentment, Three Month Fever: The Andrew Cunanan Story, and Depraved Indifference, chronicling the less permanent state of “depraved indifference” that characterized American life at the millennium's end.
-In the introduction to the recently re-published edition of Three Month Fever, critic Christopher Glazek has coined the phrase deflationary realism to describe Indiana's writing, in contrast to the magical realism or hysterical realism of other contemporary writing.
+Indiana is best known for his classic American true-crime trilogy, Resentment, Three Month Fever: The Andrew Cunanan Story, and Depraved Indifference, chronicling the less permanent state of "depraved indifference" that characterized American life at the millennium's end.
+In the introduction to the recently re-published edition of Three Month Fever, critic Christopher Glazek has coined the phrase 'deflationary realism' to describe Indiana's writing, in contrast to the magical realism or hysterical realism of other contemporary writing.

-Plays
+Background

+Gary Hoisington was born in Derry, New Hampshire, on July 16, 1950.
+After a childhood rife with bullying and mistreatment, he left home when he was 16.
+He enrolled at the University of California, Berkeley, but did not graduate.
+Hoisington later moved to San Francisco, and then Los Angeles; it was in LA the early 1970s when he began using the name "Gary Indiana".
+In 1978, he moved to New York City.

+On October 23, 2024, Indiana died from lung cancer at his apartment in the East Village of Manhattan, at the age of 74.

+Writing

-Indiana has written, directed and acted in a dozen plays, mostly during the early 1980s.
-Performed in small New York City venues like Mudd Club, Club 57, the Performing Garage and the backyard of Bill Rice's East 3rd Street studio.
-Earlier plays included Alligator Girls Go to College (1979); Curse of the Dog People (1980); A Coupla White Faggots Sitting Around Talking (1980), which was filmed by Michel Auder in 1981; The Roman Polanski Story (1981); Phantoms of Louisiana (1981) and Roy Cohn/Jack Smith (1992), written with Jack Smith for performance artist Ron Vawter.
+Indiana wrote, directed, and acted in a dozen plays, mostly during the early 1980s.
+He performed in small New York City venues like Mudd Club, Club 57, the Performing Garage and the backyard of Bill Rice's East 3rd Street studio.
+Earlier plays included Alligator Girls Go to College (1979); Curse of the Dog People (1980); A Coupla White Faggots Sitting Around Talking (1980), which was filmed by Michel Auder in 1981; The Roman Polanski Story (1981); Phantoms of Louisiana (1981), and Roy Cohn/Jack Smith (1992), written with Jack Smith for performance artist Ron Vawter.
 The latter was filmed in 1994 by Jill Godmilow.

+In the early 1980s, Indiana contributed essays on mid-century art to Artforum and Art in America, which led to a position as the Village Voice's Art Critic from 1985 to 1988.
+A collection of Indiana's nonfiction writing, Let It Bleed: Essays, 1985–1995, was published in 1996.

-A more recent play, Mrs. Watson's Missing Parts, was staged in May 2013 at Participant Inc. It drastically alters a 1922 Grand Guignol theatrical adaptation of Octave Mirbeau's novel The Torture Garden by replacing all dialogue with an "almost incomprehensible" obscenity-laden libidinal glossolalia.
+A later play, Mrs. Watson's Missing Parts, was staged in May 2013 at Participant Inc. It drastically alters a 1922 Grand Guignol theatrical adaptation of Octave Mirbeau's novel The Torture Garden by replacing all dialogue with an "almost incomprehensible" obscenity-laden libidinal glossolalia.

+In 2023, two of Indiana's books were reprinted, amid what could be considered a modern reappraisal of his work.
+His 1994 novel Rent Boy was reissued by McNally Jackson, under their McNally Editions imprint, and Semiotext(e) reissued his 2003 novel Do Everything in the Dark.

+In January 2025, Indiana's personal library was destroyed in the Eaton Fire.